trailblazr/30c3-countdown-banner-180x270/README.md

 * Add respectively marked code for al the countdown logic to the footer

 That's it! have fun and see you all in december.

+## Example use in blog

+See [http://www.thetawelle.de](http://www.thetawelle.de) for an example of the banner in action.